Houston Medical Malpractice Lawyer

 Proving Medical Malpractice in Texas

-To secure compensation in a medical malpractice claim, you must establish that the at-fault professional in your lawsuit committed negligence that led to your injuries and damages.
+To secure compensation in an injury claim, you must establish that the at-fault professional in your lawsuit committed negligence that led to your injuries and damages.
 Negligence refers to a medical professional’s failure to uphold the standard of care expected by the medical industry when treating a patient.

 To establish an at-fault physician’s liability for your injuries, you will need to gather clear and sufficient evidence to establish four important elements.